Welcome to a climate-active majority Council!

 Along with partner local climate groups, Lighter Footprints is a member of KCCA.

-Lighter Footprints and KCCA are running the non-partisan Vote Climate campaign in Boroondara.
+Lighter Footprints and KCCA ran the non-partisan Vote Climate campaign in Boroondara in 2024.

 This page is authorised by L. Frankes, PO Box 487, Kew East, Vic